-It powers industry giants, such as Twitter, Facebook, Netflix, Reddit, Minecraft, Pinterest, and Tumblr, but it’s easy for any company to use it, regardless of size.
-In fact, your first 5 GB of storage is free.
+It powers industry giants including Twitter, Facebook, Netflix, Reddit, Minecraft, Pinterest, and Tumblr.
+However, it’s easy for any company to use it, regardless of size: in fact, your first 5GB of storage is free.

 How is Amazon S3 different to other cloud storage services?

 On Amazon S3, files are known as objects.
 These can be anything from photos and videos to web pages and databases.
 Instead of being organized into folders, the objects are put into buckets and accompanied by metadata that defines what they are and how they can be used.

 Objects can be stored on different physical disks in Amazon’s many data centers, greatly improving redundancy.
 Amazon guarantees a 99.999999999% durability rate, which means your data is essentially indestructible.

 How do you use Amazon S3?

 Your first interaction with Amazon S3 will probably be through the Amazon S3 Console, which is available within the AWS Management Console.
 It’s a browser-based interface that you can use to create and configure buckets and upload, download, and manage objects.

-When you create a bucket, you specify which Amazon Web Services region that it’ll be located in (e.g., US East).
+When you create a bucket, you specify which AWS region that it’ll be located in (e.g., US East).
 Choosing a local region lowers latency for you and your customers.
 Amazon provides multiple APIs, so you can develop your own applications that work with Amazon S3 storage.
 You can use the REST API to work with buckets and objects using HTTP requests, or SOAP over HTTPS.

 Many other applications have been built to simplify the use of Amazon S3 in particular scenarios.
 With AWS Storage Gateway, for example, you can connect your on-premises software applications with Amazon S3, so you can store and retrieve objects using industry-standard protocols such as NFS and SMB.